Do I Really Need Amazon Prime?

 Helpful Links

-My above illustration is based on a photo reference I found on Pinterest from Haze Aesthetic.
+A photo reference I found on Pinterest from Haze Aesthetic inspired my above illustration.

 Introduction

 I’ll lose my Prime Student membership discount a little over a month from now, and I’m taking this loss very personally.
-My shoulders are drooping, and my mouth is an upside-down letter U.
+My shoulders droop, and my lips look like an upside-down letter U. 😞

 The Amazon Prime Membership email

-Last week, I got an email from Amazon Prime.
+Last week, I got an email from AP.
 The email’s title displayed my first and last name, followed by the words “Your Amazon Prime Membership.”
-I felt uneasy and was reluctant to continue reading, but I clicked the email title.

-Amazon Prime’s blue banner header stretched from the outer edge of the email page’s left margin to the right margin.
-The tagline on the banner said in large sans serif font, “What you want, when you need it amazonPrime.”
+AP’s blue banner header stretched from the outer edge of the email page’s left margin to the right margin.
+The tagline on the banner said in a large sans serif font, “What you want, when you need it amazonPrime.”

 “Don’t let the next year pass you by.
 Start taking advantage of all that Amazon Prime has to offer today.”